stlab/libraries/tips/stop-using-out-arguments.md

 tags: [tips]
 comments: true
 ---
-## Out Arguments
+## The Problem with Out Arguments

-Despite lecturing about Return-Value-Optimization for over a decade, I still see a lot of code of the form:
+Despite lecturing about [Return-Value-Optimization](http://en.cppreference.com/w/cpp/language/copy_elision) for over a decade, I still see a lot of code of the form:

 ```cpp
 string x;